Subscribe To This Site

 To start growing this herb, it is easiest to purchase an organic seedling from a nearby store.
 If starting with seed, it will require a long germination period, at least 6 to 8 weeks prior to the last frost date.
 You must keep the soil moist on a daily basis, but be careful not to soak the soil either.

-Once the plants begin to grow cut back on the watering to once a week.
-Like basil, rosemary does best in full sun.
 Space the rosemary plants approximately four feet from each other, ensuring there is room for adequate growth.
 It will take about 5 months until the plant reaches full maturity (less than that if starting with a seedling).
 Once mature, you need to water the plant only during very dry periods.
 Remember it is an evergreen after all.

-See also How to Grow Rosemary for more details.
+See also How to grow rosemary for more details.

-Recipe uses for rosemary:
+Recipe uses for rosemary

-Rosemary goes wonderfully in many meat dishes such as oven roasted whole chicken to lamb sautéed in an oil and herb sauce.
-It is also a great herb to use when roasting chopped potatoes.
 Simply chop the potatoes and place in a baking dish.
 Drizzle with olive oil and toss in 2 sprigs of rosemary along with a few crushed garlic cloves.
-Cook for 40 minutes at 400 degrees.
-F. Check periodically to make sure no burning occurs.
+Cook for 40 minutes at 400 degrees F. Check periodically to make sure no burning occurs.
 The smaller the cubes the quicker it will cook.
 Serve on a decorative serving platter or in a serving bowl.
 This easy Italian recipe will have your guests coming back for more.

-Choosing to grow your own Italian herbs, whether indoors or outside, holds many advantages to the culinary cook - albeit a novice or world renown expert.
+Choosing to grow your own Italian herbs, whether indoors or outside, holds many advantages to the culinary cook - albeit a novice or world renowned expert.
 Having access to your own herbs is just a small part of what one can do to develop a system of self sustainability.
 Being able to walk out to the back yard to pick a few handfuls of fresh parsley or fresh basil is convenient, economical and very rewarding.
 Get your green thumb ready for exercise and start your own herb garden today!

 Author Credit:

-This article on growing and using Italian herbs was contributed by www.simpleitaliancooking.com, easy Italian recipe website available for anyone who wants to return to the basics of Italian cooking.
+website available for anyone who wants to return to the basics of Italian cooking.

 Herbs can be a great part of green living because they are natural foods which contribute to health and well being and because growing herbs at home promotes beneficial insects and biodiversity.
-For more on growing herbs at home please see my page: Growing Herbs Indoors and Out.

-Return from Popular Italian Herbs back to How to Grow a Vegetable Garden
+How to Grow a Vegetable Garden

 Greenfootsteps Home - for more easy green living ideas